aptos-labs/developer-docs/apps/docusaurus/docs/guides/system-integrators-guide.md

 2. [Python](../sdks/python-sdk/index.md)
 3. [Rust](../sdks/rust-sdk/index.md)

 Almost all developers will benefit from exploring the CLI.
-[Using the CLI](../tools/aptos-cli/use-cli/index.md) demonstrates how the CLI can be used to which includes creating accounts, transferring coins, and publishing modules.
+[Using the CLI](../tools/aptos-cli/use-cli/index.md) demonstrates how the CLI can be used to create accounts, transfer coins, publish Move modules, and more.

 ## Accounts on Aptos